Debt Management Plans Vs. Consumer Proposals

-Consumer proposal vs. debt management plan: is there really a difference between the two?
-We clear the confusion!
+Consumer proposals vs. debt management plans: is there really a difference between the two?
+Let’s clear up a few common misconceptions

-There are certainly different ways to deal with debt, just as there are many different types of organizations that promote debt consolidations, consumer proposals and debt management plans.
+There are certainly many ways to deal with debt, just as there are several types of organizations that promote debt consolidation, consumer proposals, and debt management plans.
 This can become confusing because different programs offer different protections, while some actually offer no protection at all.

 Debt Consolidation and Debt Management Plans

 When most people think of debt consolidation they think of a bank giving them a loan to pay off their debt, consolidating it into one single payment.
 These days it is increasingly common for financial consulting companies, debt management/settlement companies and even Trustees to promote their services as debt consolidation.

 In almost all cases, creditors will agree to forgo interest or except a smaller monthly payment.
 However, this means, that while you may have consolidated your debts into a single payment, you have not exactly consolidated your debt because you still owe all your creditors the full amount of their debt principal.

 When dealing with debt management/settlement companies, what they promote as a debt consolidation, or debt management plan, ends up being one of two things:

 In this case, the debt management company will charge you a fee to review your finances and then refer you to a Licensed Insolvency Trustee, who is the only professional who can legally administer a consumer proposal.
 A consumer proposal will enable you to make a single monthly payment, typically stops collection actions of unsecured creditors, eliminates interest and will significantly reduce the total amount of debt you must pay.